 About the author My name is Kasia Scontsas.
 I grew up in Lublin, Poland and moved to Warsaw to study International Business at the University of Warsaw.
 I have passion for languages: all languages!
 Currently I live in New Hampshire.
 I enjoy skiing, kayaking, biking and paddle boarding.
 My husband speaks a little Polish, but our 2 year old daughter is a pro in it!
 I wanted to make sure that she could communicate with her Polish relatives in our native language.
 Teaching her Polish since she was born was the best gift I could give her!
 I have been writing about Polish language and culture for Transparent Language's Polish Blog since 2010.

 I have been doing genealogy research since 2002 & have worked full time as a Professional Genealogist since 2008.
 I specialize in Polish and American-Canadian Genealogy.
 As a member of APG, I was the 2010/2011 President of the New England Chapter of the Association of Professional Genealogists (NEAPG).
+I have Certificates of Completion for studies in "Foundations of Forensic Genealogy" and "Advanced Forensic Genealogy Techniques".
 I have been a volunteer librarian at the local Family History Center, and a genealogy research consultant at “Ask the Expert” Ancestry Road Shows.
 I have traveled to Poland numerous times & researched in churches and archives.
-Being very serious when it comes to genealogical research, at conferences I like to have some fun & you may find me dressed up in my Sherlock Holmes outfit, or my Kujawy, the folk costume from the region in Poland where my ancestors came from .
+At conferences and special events, you may find me dressed up in my Sherlock Holmes outfit, or my Kujawy (the folk costume from the region in Poland where my ancestors came from).